DDXPP/Smith_School_Marketing_VR_Research_Project/README.md

     - Controller vibration confirms successful spawn

 ### Spawnable Object Prep
+To import and prepare an object

-## Configurable Parameters
+## Configurable Variables
-Several important variables are exposed as public fields in the Unity Inspector, allowing you to tune system behavior without modifying code.
+Several important variables are exposed as public fields in the Unity inspector, allowing you to tune system behavior without modifying code.
+To configure the following variables, first click the GameObject `ObjectManager` in Unity's hierarchy window; then locate the component `Object Spawner (Script)` in the inspector where you can enter the desired values.

 ### Spawn Position
+- Controls where objects are instantiated in the scene
+- Default: above the table surface in the scene

 ### Samples Per Second
+- Controls how frequently interaction data is collected
+- Default: `10` samples per second

 ### Save Interval
+- Controls how often collected data is written/saved
+- Default: every `2` seconds

 ## Logged Data
 Each object records (in `.csv` file):